Brookke/Lorem-Ipsum-4/README.md

 - Write a test function using assertions, and use `@Test` decorator above it
 - See this page for examples of assertions: https://github.com/junit-team/junit4/wiki/assertions
 - Run your tests locally and see if they pass!

-### CircleCI Test Results
-After tests have run the results are displayed in the "Test Summary" tab on CircleCI.

-If the tests have failed and no test summary is provided, this normally means that the code doesn't compile, or there is a problem with the test code.
-To gather more information, scroll down to read the console output from when the tests were run.